electronicron/goodnews/README.md

-# Daily Bible Verse E-Paper Display
+# Automated Bible Verse E-Paper Display

 Display a different Bible verse every hour on your Raspberry Pi with Waveshare e-paper display!